Section I: Introduction

 Defining Key Terms

 This glossary is not comprehensive.
-Instead, it offers a starting point for ensuring a shared understanding of some selected key terms related to opioid misuse and overdose.
+Instead, it offers a starting point for ensuring a shared understanding of some selected key terms related to opioid use and overdose.

-Opioid Overdose: An overdose is bodily harm that occurs when a person takes an excessive amount of a substance or a dangerous combination of substances; it can be fatal or nonfatal.
-During an opioid overdose, a person’s breathing slows down and may stop.
+Opioid Overdose: An overdose is a lifethreatening physiological response to amount of an opioid or an opioid in a dangerous combination of other substances; it can be fatal or nonfatal.
+During an opioid overdose, a person’s breathing severely slows down and may stop.
 Other signs of an opioid overdose include small pupils, blue/purple lips or fingernails, and inability to wake up.

 Opioid Use Disorder: A problematic pattern of opioid use that leads to serious impairment or distress.
 To be diagnosed with an opioid use disorder, a person must have two or more of the following symptoms within a 12-month period of time: